Fr75s/kdenlive-title-gen/commands.md

 It is recommended to separate the command name, `-=-`, and parameters with one space.

 You can also specify more than one command in one block.
+Additionally, you can specify commands in consecutive blocks; all commands will be treated as one block and affect the next clip.

 The following is a list of all commands currently available: